siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 * 4 = quarter stepping
 * 8 = eighth stepping

+<pre>
+$3mi=8	        Set 1/8 microsteps for motor 3
+</pre>

 TinyG can also drive external stepper drivers using the breakout headers.
 Some drivers use other values than the above, so any value is accepted.
 Values other than those above are warned as non-standard.

 _Note about Microsteps: It is a misconception that higher microstep values are better - beyond a certain point they are a detriment to performance.
 In a typical setup the total power delivered to the motor (and hence torque) will go down as you increase the microsteps, especially at higher speeds.
 Also, using microsteps to set the finest machine resolution is source of error as the shaft angle isn't necessarily going to be at the theoretical point.
 Don't just assume that 1/8 microstepping is the right setting for your application.
 Try out different settings to balance smoothness and power._

-<pre>
-$3mi=8	        Set 1/8 microsteps for motor 3
-</pre>

-Note: Values other than 1,2,4 and 8 are accepted.
-This is to support some people that have crazily wired TinyG to other drivers [like these crazy 1.3 Kw servos Saci's wired up](http://youtu.be/Nrsyejv-vwE) and like some of the common commercial stepper driver running 10x or 16x steps.
-If you are using the drivers on TinyG this will cause them to malfunction, so please don't do this unless you are one of those hacker types that soldered up your TinyG.

 ### $1PO - POlarity
 Set to one of the following: